Void Madness

 Symptoms

-Emotional and mental instability, bursts of rage or other uncontrolled emotion, paranoia and destructiveness ot both the self and others.
+Emotional and mental instability, bursts of rage or other uncontrolled emotions or paranoia.
+Destructiveness to the self and/or others.
 Violence beyond one's natural tendency toward violence.
 In its most advanced form, it can trigger delusions, hallucinations, and the inability to tell fantasy from reality.

 Causes

 While that is simple enough, it is also more complex than it seems.
-Void energy is a naturally destabilizing force and those who use it can tend to be prone to chaotic action regardless - this is true, for example, of nearly all Demons as they are the primary Void Dancers of the world.
-However, when use is controlled, this is not especially dangerous for either the user or those around them.
+Void energy is a naturally destabilizing force and those who use it are prone to chaotic action regardless - this is true, for example, of nearly all Demons as they are the primary Void Dancers of the world.
+However, when use is controlled, this may add a bit of spice to a personality, but it is not actually dangerous for either the user or those around them.
 Difficulty arises when a person is not disciplined in their use, or does not understand the nature of the energy.

 Because Void is drawn from outside the body and is essentially limitless, there is technically nothing permitting anyone from drawing as much metaphorical water from that bottomless well as they like.
-However, every person has a specific natural limit to how much they can handle without beginning to tip over the edge into Void Madness.
-This limit can be expanded through practice, or through the use of Magic Systems (see Magic), but there is always a limit nonetheless.
+However, every person has a specific natural limit to how much they can handle without beginning to destabilize.
+This limit can be expanded through practice, or through the use of Magic Systems (see Magic) that provide a structure to the chaos, but there is always a limit nonetheless.
 Once a person crosses over that line, they begin to lose themselves in the Void.

 Prognosis